TypeRave/OverviewSDC/README.md

 # OverviewSDC

-Products
-Overview
+## Products Overview
-This is the backend for an e-commerce app.
+This is the backend API for an e-commerce application.
 This component is responsible for supplying the front-end with information about the products currently stored in the database.

 ## Usage
 ### 1. Clone the repo